2.1 Lab Goals

 • What are the top three cities with the highest number of populations and housing units?

-Figure 2.3: CoData data frame.
+Figure 2.3: co_data data frame.

-Figure 2.3: CoData data frame.
+Figure 2.3: co_data data frame.

 2.4.2 Descriptive Statistics

 Next, we check their data types using str().
+While “name” is chr (characters), the other two columns “total_pop” and “total_housing_unit” are int (integers).

 # First, let's calculate the statistics of "total_pop"